TVFCU and Chattanooga Zoo host porcupine naming contest

 Submissions will close at 5:00pm on Friday, February 17.

-If your name is chosen as the winner, you will receive tickets to a special groundbreaking ceremony in March and a year-long membership to the Chattanooga Zoo!
+If your submission is selected, you will receive tickets to a special groundbreaking ceremony in March and a year-long membership to the Chattanooga Zoo!

 Tennessee Valley Federal Credit Union is sponsoring the Chattanooga Zoo's new porcupine exhibit.